-The ECO message will display below the outside temperature in the EVIC display.
+The ECO message will display below the outside temperature in the EVIC display (if the audio system is on the ECO indicator will override the audio information display line) if the "Display Fuel Saver" personal setting is ON - see "Personal Settings (Customer-Programmable Features)".
 This message will appear whenever you are driving in a fuel efficient manner.
 This feature allows you to monitor when you are driving in a fuel efficient manner, and it can be used to modify driving habits in order to increase fuel economy.